Options are commonly used by both financial instititions and individuals for risk management strategies.

-Using protective puts is less risky than shorting stocks since your maximum loss is the amount you paid for the puts while shorting stocks has unlimited risk!
+Using protective puts is less risky than shorting stocks since your maximum loss is the amount you paid for the puts while shorting stocks has unlimited risk.

-But if you want to protect a stock from a smaller decline, a put with a strike closer to the market value gives more protection.
-(This is assuming your cost is near the market value; you are buying the put when you buy the stock.)
+If you want more protection, you can buy a put with a strike price closer to the value at which you bought the stock.
+Again, this is assuming your cost is near the market value; you are buying the put when you buy the stock.

 The closer the strike price is to the market price, the more owning the put option lowers your risk.

 In other words, the better the insurance, the more it cost you.